A Promise Kept: The Return of General Douglas MacArthur

 The return of General MacArthur to the Philippines.
 (Video Credit: Critical Past)

 Once settled ashore, MacArthur delivered a prepared speech and announced the words that so many had been dreaming to hear.
 To those reduced to a soul-crushing existence under a brutal Japanese occupation, MacArthur proclaimed, “People of the Philippines: I have returned!
 By the grace of Almighty God, our forces stand again on Philippine soil-soil consecrated in the blood of our two peoples.
 We have come dedicated and committed to the task of destroying every vestige of enemy control over your daily lives, and of restoring upon a foundation of indestructible strength, the liberties of your people.”
 Facing an enemy that fought with a fanatical determination, demonstrated a fierce willingness to die for their emperor rather than surrender, and that committed unspeakable acts of murder and violence against the Filipino people, the fight to liberate the Philippines was a bloody and brutal struggle.
-It was war at its worst, but as MacArthur knew, democracy must be saved by “destroying evil forces that have sought to suppress it by the brutality of the sword.”
+It was war at its worst, but the horrors had to be confronted.
+As MacArthur knew, democracy must be saved by “destroying evil forces that have sought to suppress it by the brutality of the sword.”
 His troops proved themselves valiant knights committed to that cause, overtaking most of the Philippines by the spring of 1945.
-Japanese resistance did continue in the islands until the end of the war later that August, but because General MacArthur dared to return and so many others bravely did their duty, the Allies marched on to victory in the Second World War.
+Although Japanese resistance would continue in the islands until the end of the war later that August, because General MacArthur dared to return and so many others bravely did their duty, the Allies ultimately marched on to victory in the Second World War.